poshsecurity/AzureAutomationDSC-CommonModules/contributing.md

 ### Before you submit an enhancement suggestion

-* **Ensure you are running the latest version of the module.** The feature you require might be included in a new version of the module.
-If you installed the module from the Gallery, use this command to update the module: ``` PS> Update-Module -Name Posh-SYSLOG ```.
-* **Ensure that you are using the CMDLet correctly.** Have you checked the help?
-Perhaps the feature has already been implemented but you just haven't discovered it yet!
-The command ```Get-Help``` is your friend!
 * **Has the feature been requested before?** You might not be the only person who has requested this new feature.
 If it has, add a comment to the existing issue instead of opening a new one.
 Be sure to checkout closed issues as well, the feature may have been previously implemented or rejected.

 ### Submitting a (good) enhancement suggestion